navido89/navido89/README.md

 ### Hi there and welcome to my profile 👋 !

-I am Navid Mashinchi a Data Scientist based in Irvine, California.
-I have been working in the field of analytics for more than four years and have been loving every second of it.
-I am a highly motivated individual who always loves to learn new technologies and solve problems.
-I focus on analyzing large sets of data and creating machine learning models with the goal to help businesses to make better decisions.
-I am experienced in:

-+ Python
-+ R
-+ Data Cleaning
-+ Data Visualization
-+ Machine Learning

-I played soccer :soccer: professionally for a number of years in countries such as Germany :de: &nbsp; and Canada :canada: .
-Following my soccer career, I attended and graduated from the University of British Columbia.
-While I was finishing my last year in University, I joined the Vancouver Whitecaps FC (Major League Soccer) as an analyst.
-Throughout my time with the Whitecaps, I developed a strong passion for learning new technologies.
-As a result, I decided to shift into the Data Science industry.
-I am currently working at Kohl's as a Data Scientist, as an Adjunct Professor at the University of Denver and as a Data Science Mentor at SharpestMinds.
-My love for analyzing big data, coding, and my willingness to help other people have shaped me as a person and help me reach my career goals.
+I am Navid Mashinchi a Senior Data Scientist at VF Corporation, passionate about building scalable AI and machine learning systems that drive real-world impact across global brands.
+At VF, I support the Vans brand 🛹, one of the most iconic names in apparel and footwear, by developing Machine Learning & AI solutions that power personalization, forecasting, and customer experience innovation.
+In addition to

+Previously, I worked at Kohl’s, where I led machine learning initiatives in product recommendation and forecasting, helping to enhance retail decision-making at scale.

+My journey into data science started in an unexpected place.
+On the soccer field ⚽.
+I played professionally in Germany :de: &nbsp; and Canada :canada:, and later joined the Vancouver Whitecaps FC (MLS) as an analyst while completing my degree at the University of British Columbia.
+That experience sparked my passion for technology, data, and problem-solving, ultimately leading me into the world of data science.

+Outside of work, I’m an Adjunct Professor at the University of Denver, where I teach graduate-level Machine Learning and Database Systems, and I also mentor aspiring data scientists through SharpestMinds.

 I am fluent in Farsi, German and English.
 While I am not working on any projects or studying, I spend time with my family :family_man_man_girl_boy: , in the gym :muscle: , play soccer :running_man: :soccer: &nbsp;or read data science blogs :newspaper:	.
 I truly believe that there is nothing more beautiful in life than learning new skills and reinventing yourself to become better as every day passes.